 Looking for summer activities?
 Camping with your family is a relaxing way to enjoy the great outdoors and spend some time together.
-We love camping because it’s inexpensive and we can fill our schedule with hiking, swimming and playing.
-We live close to Farragut State Park near Coeur d’Alene, Idaho, which offers many camping areas, hiking trails and places to access the lake.
-These fun camping activities are great ways to enjoy your local camp ground.
+Our family loves camping because it’s an inexpensive way to explore.
+We can easily fill our days with hiking, swimming and playing.
+We live close to Farragut State Park near Coeur d’Alene, Idaho.
+This beautiful state park offers many camp sites, hiking trails and easy access to Lake Pend Oreille.
+For our family, these fun camping activities at Farragut State Park are a great way to enjoy North Idaho.

 Kids and adults will enjoy competing against each other in a lively game of disc golf.
-This game helps you burn energy as you trek through the forest and take turns throwing small Frisbees to hit the disc golf targets.
+This game helps you burn energy as you trek through the forest.
+Kids can take turns throwing small Frisbees to hit the disc golf targets.
 Some Frisbee golf courses are quite sprawling, with 9 or 18 “targets” throughout the woods that can be par 3 to par 6 or more.
 Disc golf rules are typically similar to traditional golf rules, except players throw discs at a basket-like target.
 Farragut State Park has several disc golf courses, including a shorter course for kids.

 Farragut used to be a Naval outpost and some of the trails lead to stone “ruins” of outbuildings and barracks.
-Hiking and exploring the trails are adventurous yet simple things to do with kids at Farragut State Park.
+Hiking and exploring the trails is an adventurous yet simple thing to do with kids at Farragut State Park.
 Many benches and logs along the trail offer places to rest or stop for a snack.
-In spring, the paths are littered with wild flowers and vibrant greenery.
+In spring, the paths are scattered with wild flowers and vibrant greenery.

 Hiding Painted Rocks

-My kids painted a colorful collection of rocks with craft paint and we sprayed them with a protective coat of clear spray.
+My kids painted a colorful collection of rocks with craft paint.
+Once dry, we sprayed them with a protective coat of clear spray.
 The finished rocks had been sitting around our house for a few months.
-Our camping trip to Farragut State Park was the perfect opportunity to go on a family hike and “hide” our collection of colorful rocks for others to find.
+Our camping trip to Farragut State Park was the perfect opportunity to go on a family hike and “hide” our collection of colorful rocks.
 On other hiking trips, we’ve found a pretty rock left by someone else!

 Playgrounds & Swings

 Farragut State Park, like many local camping destinations, has a great playground with swings, play structures and a rock climbing wall.
 The playground offers many things to do with kids at Farragut State Park.
-You can play tag, compete to scale the rock wall and get up to 4 kids swinging at the same time.
+You can play tag, compete to scale the rock wall and get up to four kids swinging at the same time.
 My kids especially love the swings, which are situated with a serene view of Lake Pend Oreille.
 At the end of our hike, we stopped by the swing set for a few minutes before heading back to our camp site.

-Lake Pend Oreille
+Exploring Lake Pend Oreille

+Last but not least, camping at Farragut State Park is a great time to explore the nearby lake and enjoy the views.
 Lake Pend Oreille in Idaho is a beautiful lake for boating, kayaking, fishing and swimming.
 It’s usually less busy than Hayden Lake or the downtown Lake Coeur d’Alene.
 You can easily launch your boat or kayak at the Farragut public boat launch, which also has plenty of parking.
+Tubing, fishing and swimming are popular camping activities at Farragut State Park.
+The lake does grow some algae near the shore but it’s not as noticeable once you are out in the deeper water.
 We’ve enjoyed many sunny afternoons out on the lake.
-Tubing, fishing and swimming are popular lake activities.
-The lake does grow some algae near the shore but it’s not as noticeable once you are out in the deeper water.
-Lake Pend Oreille is a huge lake surrounded by plenty of parks, boat launches, picnic sites and other facilities.
-It’s no surprise that Lake Pend Oreille is the largest lake in Idaho, located in the northern Idaho Panhandle.

-A family camping trip offers the chance to get away and enjoy some activities you may not normally do with your family.
-It’s always revitalizing to get some exercise and enjoy the fresh air of the forest.
-Hiking, biking, playing disc golf, fishing and swimming are just a few of the fun activities you can enjoy on a camping trip.
-We feel so privileged to live in the local Coeur d’Alene, Idaho area with convenient access to so many great summer activities.
+A family camping trip offers the chance to get away and enjoy some special activities with your family.
+It’s always revitalizing to get exercise and enjoy the fresh air of the forest.
+Hiking, biking, playing disc golf, fishing and swimming are just a few of the fun camping activities at Farragut State Park.
+We feel so privileged to live near Coeur d’Alene, Idaho with convenient access to this beautiful area.

 Hi, I’m Katie!
 I live with my husband and 3 kids in beautiful Coeur d’Alane, Idaho.
 I love Jesus, coffee, DIY projects, photography, homeschooling my kids, traveling, and serving people.
 I’ve previously worked as a graphic designer, web designer, journalist and barista.
 I started Create.
 Play.
 Travel. to share some of our creative projects and family adventures.
 I hope you enjoy the highlights of our creative family life!